carl-topham-tools/generator-start-site/README.md

 npm link
 ```

-When you want to create a new site simply create a folder and inside run:
+When you want to create a new site simply run:

 ```
 yo start-site